Aantrreksh/sql-query/sqlref/sql_reference.md

 |COL1|COL2     |
 |----|---------|
 |2   |abcabcabc|
-{: caption="Table 45.
-Query result for the example "all rows that contain in col2 a sequence of thee abc string occurrences"." caption-side="bottom"}
+{: caption="Query result for the example "all rows that contain in col2 a sequence of thee abc string occurrences"." caption-side="bottom"}

 ```sql
 -- all rows that contain in col2 a sequence of integer values (three digits) separated by blank or tab